Esodi/AirBnB_clone/README.md

 **0x00.
 AirBnB clone - The console**
 Description

-This project is a command-line interpreter (CLI) designed to provide a user-friendly interface for interacting with a system.
-It allows users to execute various commands to perform tasks such as managing data, executing operations, and accessing functionalities of the system.
+This project is a command-line interpreter(CLI) designed to give an interface.
+It allows users to execute various commands for managing data.

 Command Interpreter
 How to Start